AL08

 SDMO High DC Battery Voltage

-Controller indicates AL08 battery high voltage; DC voltage reading is above normal range.
+The controller indicates AL08 (battery high voltage); the DC voltage reading is above the normal range.

 Advertisements